2i2c-org/team-compass/finance/contracts.md

 When an invoice is authorized, it is recorded as realized revenue in our accounting actuals.
 See [](accounting.md) for a guide to navigating invoice and transaction data.

+(contracts:invoice-cloud)=
+### How to invoice communities for cloud costs

+This google document, [Defining processes to track 2i2c cost spend including cloud costs](https://docs.google.com/document/d/1fgKKLD0HZlgPetZhcwKhAarnZOED19XpHtUZozKslYY/edit?tab=t.gdtpnck2oli2#heading=h.a2fjdrf2j7sy), has all information about how we invoice cloud costs.
+The process to generate the cloud costs is located in the infrastructure repo at: [Calculate how much cloud infrastructure costs](https://infrastructure.2i2c.org/howto/budgeting-billing/bill/).

 (contracts:dashboards)=
 ## Grant folders